Bengal fox: Description

 The Bengal fox is a relatively small fox with an elongated muzzle, long, pointed ears, and a long, bushy tail.
 The pelage ranges in color from buff to silver-gray with an overall grizzled effect; it is mostly grayish dorsally and paler ventrally.
 The legs tend to be brownish or rufous, and the underparts light, a pale sand or ginger shade.

 Extensive variation in coat colour exists across populations and seasonally within populations, but generally the coat is reddish grey above with paler sides ands rufous limbs.

 It has a bushy, black-tipped tail, which is around 50–60% of the length of the head and body.

 The backs of the ears are dark brown with a black margin; the ears are white inside.
 The ears have the same colour as the nape or maybe darker.
 Its rhinarium is naked, and its lips are black.
 The muzzle is pointy, and there may be a dark smudged marking along the upper part of muzzle in front of eyes.
-The head and body length is 18 in, with a 10 in long tail.
-It weighs 5 to 9 lb.
+The head and body length for males is 50 cm, with a 29 cm long tail.
+The head and body length for females is 47 cm, with a 28 cm long tail.
+Males weigh 2.7 to 3.6 kg and females weigh under 1.8 kg.

 Members of the genus Vulpes have a flat forehead between the postorbital processes, not inflated by air cells.
 The processes themselves are slightly concave with a raised anterior edge.
 The canine teeth are longer than in other canid species.